MicrosoftDocs/sql-docs/docs/advanced-analytics/r/set-up-a-data-science-client.md

 1. Check R package versions installed on SQL Server.
 For more information, see [Get R package information](determine-which-packages-are-installed-on-sql-server.md#get-the-r-library-location).

 1. Install Microsoft R Client or a standalone server to add RevoScaleR and other R packages, including the base R distribution used by your SQL Server instance.
 Choose a version at the same level or lower (packages are backward compatible) that provides the same package versions as those on the server.
+For version information, see the version map in this article: [Upgrade R and Python components](use-sqlbindr-exe-to-upgrade-an-instance-of-sql-server.md).

 1. In RStudio, [update your R path](https://support.rstudio.com/hc/articles/200486138-Using-Different-Versions-of-R) to point to the R environment providing RevoScaleR, Microsoft R Open, and other Microsoft packages.
 Depending on how you obtained RevoScaleR and other libraries, it is most likely one of the following paths: